quantmind/d3-view/README.md

 This is **the only required hook**.
 It is called once only while the component is being mounted into the DOM and must return a single HTMLElement or a selector with one node only.
 The returned element replaces the component element in the DOM.
+Importantly, this function can also return a [Promise][] which resolve in an HTMLElement or selector.

 * **data** is the data object in the component element
 * **attrs** is an object containing the key-value of attributes in the component element